The Role of Smart Grid, IoT, and Big Data in Renewable Energy

 A Smart Energy Island project came in operation on the Isles of Scilly, UK.
 With the Internet of Things and smart devices, the islanders leveraged the capabilities of solar power and reduced their energy bills by controlling energy consumption.

 From the supplier perspective, IoT and smart grid can ensure efficient control of the systems.
 Thus, E.ON collaborated with SSE Enterprise Telecoms to connect their distant wind farms to the national power network.
-Besides joining the large-scale network, this project enabled the availability and performance of each of its energy sites.
+Besides joining the large-scale network, this project enabled E.ON to monitor the availability and performance of each of its energy sites.

 Smart Home Energy Management